JackieBinya/Javascript-Library/README.md

 # Javascript-Library
 I  created this repo to document all things Javascript.
-Its purpose it to be a reference of Javascript basics a plce where I document my notes, my blogs and links to useful learning resources.
+Its purpose it to be a reference of Javascript basics a place where I document my notes, my blogs and links to useful learning resources.
 It is my hope that it becomes a handy learning resource.

 1. [Javascript Dictionary](./Dictionary.md)
 2. [Git and Github](./)